aws/eks-anywhere/docs/content/en/docs/getting-started/overview.md

 #### 4. Moving cluster management to target cluster

 CAPI components are installed on the target cluster.
-Next, the cluster management is moved from bootstrap cluster to target cluster.
+Next, cluster management is moved from the bootstrap cluster to the target cluster.

 ```
 Creating EKS-A namespace